FAQ: About Chi Alpha UNT / TWU

 Are the UNT AND twu groups together or separate?

 Actually, since these two universities are less than three miles apart, we are able to bring students from both schools together.
 You might find that a particular life group might have students from mostly one college or the other, but for the most part, students are interconnected.
-We host just one weekly service for students from both UNT and TWU to attend (Tuesdays at 7).
-We meet at a church just off I-35E and McCormick (Eaglepointe), so it's convenient for students from both universities.
+We host just one weekly service for students from both UNT and TWU to attend (Mondays at 8:00).
+We meet at a church just off I-35E and McCormick (EaglePointe), so it's convenient for students from both universities.

 Why should I join a life group?